Data Privacy in 2019

 - Comcast is testing Blockgraph, a blockchain solution that would allow advertisers and media companies to perform matches with one another using secure encryption technology, non-identifiable data, and blockchain, removing the need of “trusted third parties.”

-One thing we can be sure in 2019 is that data privacy and security will continue to make headlines.
+One thing we can be sure of in 2019 is that data privacy and security will continue to make headlines.